ABOUT

 Reanne Ridsdale

-Reanne is PhD student at Ryerson University, receiving a Ryerson Graduate Fellowship for 2016-2019.
+Reanne is PhD student at Toronto Metropolitan University, receiving a Ryerson Graduate Fellowship for 2016-2019.
 Her research focus on brownfield redevelopment and community revitalization.
 She is particularly interesting in contaminated land management in marginalized communities.
 Reanne recently completed a research project for Canadian Brownfields Network with a Mitacs Grant.
 Reanne completed her Master’s in 2015 from the University of Saskatchewan.
 Her thesis, titled “Assessing Sustainable Remediation Using Sustainability Discourse,” is focused on how sustainability contributes to sustainable remediation, and its efficacy in decision-making.